Pets on Post

 2700 Waialae Ave., Honolulu, 808-946-2187

-The Hawaii Humane Society offers information about disaster preparedness, lost pets, barking dogs, dog-friendly beaches and parks, pet-friendly housing, foster care, feral cats, saying goodbye, pets and babys, neutering in brochure form, as well as much more.
+The Hawaii Humane Society has brochures about disaster preparedness, lost pets, barking dogs, dog-friendly beaches and parks, pet-friendly housing, foster care, feral cats, saying goodbye, pets and babys, neutering and much more.

 Please wait while you're redirected to www.garrison.hawaii.army.mil/newcomers.htm#pets.